 If you are considering carrying out research at the Swift Current Museum or requesting reproductions, please fill out our online research or reproduction forms or contact the Museum Collections Officer ahead of time as requests can not typically be fulfilled the same day.
 We apologize for any inconvenience.

-The Museum has a variety of books and newspapers for researching local and regional history.
+A variety of books and newspapers are available for researching local and regional history.
 Publications such as Folklore, Facade, and Saskatchewan History can also be accessed.
 Holdings can be viewed on our LibraryThing database.
-For an online listing of viewable digitised editions of local newspapers, visit Saskatchewan Historic Newspapers Online.
+For an online listing of viewable digitized editions of local newspapers, visit Saskatchewan Historic Newspapers Online.

 The Museum is the home of many archival fonds and collections.
 Holdings can be viewed on our MemorySask database and reproductions can be purchased if desired.

 Digital Image Collection: